 IMARC Group provides an analysis of the key trends in each sub-segment of the global X-band radar market report, along with forecasts for growth at the global and regional level from 2021-2026.
 Our report has categorized the market based on type, array, system component, and application.

 Breakup by System Component:

 The report has also analyzed the competitive landscape of the market with some of the key players being Japan Radio Company, Raytheon, Furuno, Northrop Grumman, Terma A/S, Saab AB, Kelvin Hughes, Israel Aerospace Industries, Selex ES, Reutech Radar (Pty) Ltd, etc.

-The global X band radar market was worth around US$ 5.1 Billion in 2019.
+The global X band radar market was valued at US$ 5.41 Billion in 2020.

-The increasing adoption of X band radar for maritime navigation pertaining to numerous military and civil applications is primarily driving the demand for X band radar across the globe.
+The increasing adoption of X band radar for maritime navigation pertaining to numerous military and civil applications is one of the factors driving the global X band radar market.

-Sudden outbreak of the COVID-19 pandemic had led to the implementation of stringent lockdown regulations across several nations, resulting in temporary shutdown of numerous aerospace and maritime-based trade activities, thereby limiting the usage of X band radar systems.
+Sudden outbreak of the COVID-19 pandemic had led to the implementation of stringent lockdown regulations across several nations, resulting in temporary shutdown of numerous aerospace and maritime-based trade activities.

 REACH OUT TO US

 ( India: +91 120 433 0800 )